giacbrd/SmartPipeline/docs/usage.rst

 When we submit a Python function to a spawned/forked process we are actually copying memory from the current process to the new one, because OS processes cannot share memory, differently from multi-threading.
 In order to do this (at least for spawned processes) Python must serialize data to pass to the new process.
-Even communication between processes involve copying data from one to another (e.g. through queues).
+Even communication between processes involves copying data from one to another (e.g. through queues).

 Therefore, if we decide to run a pipeline stage concurrently and parallel, it is going to be copied in each process.